jorenheit/brainfix/README.md

 ```

 To run the resulting BF, call the included interpreter or any other utility that was designed to run or compile
 BF.
-The included interpreter takes 2 arguments: the size of the machine (number of bytes) and the input-file.
+The included interpreter takes 2 arguments: the size of the machine (number of bytes, canonically at least 30000)
+and the input-file.
 For example:

 ```
 ./bfint 30000 output.bf
 ```

-### Hello World
+### Example: Hello World
 Every programming language tutorial starts with a "Hello, World!" program of some sort.
 This is no exception:

 ```javascript